cardano-foundation/docs-cardano-org/native-tokens/learn-about-native-tokens.md

 Adherence to minting policies is checked by the node at the time a transaction is processed, by running the code or checking the relevant signatures.
 Transactions must adhere to all the minting policies of all assets that the transaction is attempting to mint.

-### Important Points About Minting Policies and Assets Scoped Under Them
+### Important points about minting policies and assets

 * All assets necessarily have a minting policy.
 For example, the minting policy of ada is "new ada can never be minted".
 * A token is associated with (e.g., scoped under) exactly one minting policy.